 Microsoft ADO.NET Entity Framework 5.0 and later support Enumerations.
 To use the enumeration feature, you must target .NET Framework 4.5 or later.
+Visual Studio 2019 targets .NET Framework 4.7.2 by default.
 Enumerations are supported in all three workflows, namely, Model First, Code First, and Database First.